 Crisis Intervention: Identifying and navigating various crisis situation successfully, and know who to call for help.
 Taught by Rebecca Bloomfield, former SARC Advocate and Director of St. Child.
-Community Partner Workshops: Collaboration matters when working with complex trauma survivors.
-Several workshops with speakers from law enforcement and other trauma informed community partners working on the front lines of sexual exploitation and anti-trafficking efforts.
+Community Partner sessions: Collaboration matters when working with complex trauma survivors.
+Several speakers from law enforcement and other trauma informed community partners working on the front lines of sexual exploitation and anti-trafficking efforts.
 Law enforcement will teach: Their role, Sexual Exploitation in today's culture, Safety Protocol, Victim Centered Approach, Investigation and Prosecution Process, SBAD School.
 Community partner sessions will include speakers on Empowering Youth, Domestic Violence, the Demand, Pornography and It's Effects, and Understanding Today's Youth and Culture.
 See the 2018 Training Dates Page for Details of each session.
 6 hrs.